Montana Court Records

 How Do You File a Tort Claim in Montana?

-Per 25–2–122, MCA, a claim must be filed in the county where the defendant resides or where the tort happened.
-However, this applies only to claims between actual persons.
-For a corporation, it must be where the tort happened, the corporation’s resident agent can be found, or where the plaintiff lives.
+Per 25–2–122, MCA, a claim may be filed in the county where the defendant resides or where the tort happened.
+However, this applies to claims between actual persons.
+For a corporation, it can be where the tort happened, where the corporation’s resident agent can be found, or where the plaintiff lives.
 For an out-of-state defendant, the claim should be filed where the injury occurred or the plaintiff resides.
 The statute of limitations for tort actions, except defamation, battery, seduction, or false imprisonment, is within 3 years upon discovery of a cause of action.
 However, if the claim is for a homicidal wrongful death, this period is 10 years.
 The statute of limitations for defamation (libel, slander), battery, seduction, or false imprisonment is 2 years.

 What Does a Tort Claim Contain in Montana?